 - Graduation fees will be collected to cover the cost of the graduation ceremony and banquet.
-Payment can be made by cash or cheque made payable to HCCA Grad. - All graduating students are required to attend the rehearsal assembly.
+Payment can be made by cash or cheque made payable to HCCA Grad. - ♦ All graduating students are required to attend the rehearsal assembly.
 The rehearsal will take place during exam week and will take approximately one hour. - Graduating Grade 12 students attend a banquet in their honour, as well as a cap and gown convocation ceremony.
-They are also presented in their graduation caps and gowns during the second Sunday morning service at Harvest City Church near the end of June.